 Setting the Tone

 Setting the stage for a positive call starts with a warm, comforting tone.
-This puts the customer at ease and increases the likelihood of the agent capturing a complete message.
-This is especially true in industries where compassion is essential, such as for a funeral home or doctor’s office.
+This puts your customer at ease and increases the likelihood of the agent capturing an accurate and complete message.
+This is vital in industries where compassion and accuracy are essential, such as funeral homes or doctor’s office.

-Tone of voice is comprised of four factors:
+Tone of voice is comprised of 3 factors:

 A telephone agent who is conscious of all four elements will have an easier time gaining call control and creating a professional engagement.
 The attitude conveyed by tone of voice will determine the outcome of the call, i.e., a frustrated customer or a happy, satisfied one.

 Confidence is Key

 A caller has only a person’s tone of voice and helpful attitude on which to base their opinion over the phone.
 A tone that displays confidence will have an advantage over a weak tone.
 Furthermore, a confident tone commands attention, gets interrupted less often, and is more likely to be considered a leader.